 Staying in Guwahati Assam

-Guwahati tourism is particularly famous for its Kamakhya temple located atop the Nilachal hill, at a distance of 10 km from the railway station.
+There are many tourism destinations in Guwahati, is particularly famous for its Kamakhya temple located atop the Nilachal hill, at a distance of 10 km from the railway station.
 Known to be the most revered among the tantrik shrines of Shakti worship in the world, Kamakhya, was built in the 10th century by the Koch king, Naranarayan.
 Animal sacrifice is a common practice here to appease the Goddess.

 Above Kamakhya is another small temple, Bhubaneshwari, from where one can have a bird's eye view of the Guwahati.